mingxiuuuuu/Jira-MCP-Server/README.md

 ### Querying Tickets
 ```
-"Show me all open tickets assigned to John Smith"
-"List all high-priority bugs in the current sprint"
+"List all high-priority ticket in the current sprint"
 "What tickets are in 'In Progress' status?"
 ```

 ### Updating Tickets
 ```
-"Update ticket DEV-123 status to 'Done'"
+"Update ticket SCRUM-29 status to 'Done'"
-"Assign ticket PROJ-456 to alice@company.com"
-"Add a comment to DEV-789 saying 'Fixed in latest deployment'"
+"Add a comment to SCRUM-20 saying 'To be reviewed by project sponsor'"
 ```

 ### Getting Information
 ```
-"Get details for ticket DEV-123"
+"Get details for ticket SCRUM-16"
 "Show me all available JIRA projects"
-"What's the current status of ticket PROJ-456?"
+"What's the current status of ticket SCRUM-8?"
 ```

-## 🔒 Security Notes

-- **Never commit `.env`** - Contains sensitive API credentials
-- **API token has full account access** - Keep it secure
-- **Use project-specific tokens** when possible
-- **Regularly rotate API tokens** for security

 ## 🚨 Troubleshooting